P&S PRIMARY CARE CLERKSHIP: Site Descriptions for MCY

 What to consider before the lottery:

 1. Given the diverse missions and patient populations each of our facilities serves, it is important for students to know that no one site/experience will be the same as another.
-Learn about the sites by joining the pre-lottery meeting and reading this packet.
+Learn about the sites by joining the pre-lottery primary care meeting.

 2. Location is one major consideration; some of our sites require driving while others are so far away that you will need to stay there for the entire rotation.
 Current training locations span NYC, Westchester, Connecticut, Upstate NY, and the Southwestern United States.
 Do know that due to the unpredictable nature of site staffing, your site assignment may change.